-This website may include links to third party websites, such as our Twitter, Facebook and LinkedIn social media pages.
+Our websites may include links to third-party websites, such as our Twitter, Facebook and LinkedIn social media pages.
 Clicking on those links may allow third parties to collect or share data about you.
-We do not control these third party websites and are not responsible for their privacy policies.
-You should read any policies and other statements on such websites carefully.
+We do not control these third-party websites and are not responsible for their use of your data.
+You should read any privacy notices on their websites carefully.

 Data we collect about you

 Personal data means any information about an individual from which that person can be identified.
-It does not include data that has been anonymized, such that a person’s identity is removed.
+It does not include data which has been anonymised such that a person’s identity is removed.

-The following information explains the types of personal data that we collect, use, store and transfer.
+The following information explains the types of personal data which we collect, use, store and transfer.
 We will only use your personal data as the law allows us to.
 The categories of personal data that we use are listed below with examples of the data included:

 - Identity and contact data such as names, titles and other identifiers together with address, email address and telephone numbers.

-- Technical data including internet protocol (IP) address, your login data, browser type and version, browser plug-in types and versions, access times, operating system and platform and other technology on the devices you use to access this website.
-This may also include information about how you use our website.
+- Technical data including internet protocol (IP) address, your login data, browser type and version, browser plug-in types and versions, access times, operating system and platform and other technology on the devices you use to access our websites.
+This may also include information about how you use and interact with our websites.

-We may process your personal data for our legitimate business purposes (or those of our group companies), such as:
+We may process your personal data for our legitimate business purposes (or those of our group companies), such as to:

-- to administer this website, including troubleshooting, data analysis, testing, system maintenance and support, so that we can provide, enhance, personalise or otherwise improve our websites and the products and services we offer and ensure our website operates properly, and for network security;
+- Administer our websites including troubleshooting, data analysis, testing, system maintenance and support so that we can provide, enhance, personalise or otherwise improve our websites and the products and services we offer, and for network security;

-- to provide you with marketing communications such as our newsletter if you have shown an interest in receiving information about our products and services;
+- Provide you with marketing communications such as our newsletter or other emails about our products and services;

-- to assess and, where appropriate, deal with your application, if you express an interest in working for us;
+- Assess and where appropriate, deal with your application, if you express an interest in working for us;

-- to ensure our third party providers can perform their obligations to us; and
+- Ensure our third-party providers can perform their obligations to us; and

-- to gather your feedback on our products and services.
+- Gather your feedback on our products and services.

-If you are a consumer and use the website, www.mindtools.com, we may process your financial data to administer your subscription when you place an order and sign up to the Mind Tools Club, so that we can provide our services to you.
+If you are a consumer, we may process your financial data to administer your payment so that we can provide our services to you.
 This is necessary for the performance of the contract that will be in place between us.